little boy's 2nd birthday with mom and dad

 Boys are Falling Behind Early On in Life

-Additionally, many jobs that non-college educated men have historically held are disappearing or have already disappeared.
-Yang states that over a 15 year period, 5 million manufacturing jobs have been lost.
-And that three quarters of those lost jobs were held by men.
+Additionally, many jobs that non-college-educated men have historically held are disappearing or have already disappeared.
+Yang states that over 15 years, 5 million manufacturing jobs have been lost.
+And that three-quarters of those lost jobs were held by men.
 And there have been no jobs to replace those lost jobs.

-So as these men struggle to find work and form families, their sense of self worth is plummeting.
-And this leads to unproductive and often unhealthy or even dangerous behaviors and sentiments.
+So as these men struggle to find work and form families, their sense of self-worth is plummeting.
+This leads to unproductive and often unhealthy or even dangerous behaviors and sentiments.

 Social Isolation and Unhealthy Behaviors Among Young Men

 Many of these men start to isolate themselves and become anti-social.
-They may also start drinking, doing drugs or spending an excessive amount of time playing video games (a world which they can access some feeling of significance, moving forward in ‘life’ and community).
+They may also start drinking, doing drugs, or spending an excessive amount of time playing video games (a world in which they can access some feeling of significance, moving forward in ‘life’ and community).

-Yang states that women, for some reason don’t tend to be as prone to this kind of behavior and loss of self worth when they are faced with “idle” time.
-While women may start spending more time and talking with friends, many men on the other hand don’t know how, or are afraid to communicate their feelings.
+Yang states that women, for some reason don’t tend to be as prone to this kind of behavior and loss of self-worth when they are faced with “idle” time.
+While women may start spending more time talking with friends, many men on the other hand don’t know how to or are afraid to communicate their feelings.

 Trouble Communicating Feelings Among Men

-So this inability to express vulnerability, turns into fear and anger.
+This inability to express vulnerability turns into fear and anger.
 Yang and Graumann bring up this issue of angry men throughout their conversation.

 Yang also discusses how these men are vulnerable to adopting “toxic ideologies”.
 Because with those ideologies, they gain a sense of belonging and importance.
 However distorted this may be, those ideologies help take away some of those feelings of insignificance.
 And this could be for example, why tragedies like mass shootings are dominated by males.

-It seems that Yang and Graumann are primarily focused on outlining and explaining the issues and problems when it comes to why boys and men are failing, but they do sprinkle in some discussion on possible solutions.
-I won’t dive too much into these, but universal basic income, new government policies and new job creation for all education levels are among some of the discussed solutions.
+While Yang and Graumann seem to be primarily focused on explaining the problems when it comes to failing boys and men, they do sprinkle in some discussion on possible solutions.
+I won’t dive too much into these, but universal basic income, new government policies, and new job creation for all education levels are among some of the discussed solutions.

 How to Support Vulnerable Boys

-Additionally, Yang and Graumann talk about addressing these problems early on with young boys.
+Yang and Graumann talk about the importance of addressing problems early on with young boys.
 The problems get harder to solve once boys have turned into grown men.

 I talk about this in my post on Helping Toddlers Deal with Big Feelings.
 I think one of the most important aspects is to let our children know that their feelings are valid and to help them identify their feelings.